star-system-labs/whitepaper/README.md

 ---

+## Nebula Miner

+### Introduction to Nebula Miner

+The Nebula Miner is a core component of the Nebula Platform, designed to support the ecosystem through a unique mining process.
+Participants, referred to as miners, contribute to the platform by depositing Ethereum (ETH).
+This ETH is then utilized to provide liquidity in the PEPE token pool, reinforcing the token's market stability.
+Miners have the flexibility to target their support towards either PEPE or PNDC tokens.

+Mining Process
+Deposit ETH: Miners start by depositing ETH into the Nebula Miner.
+Support Liquidity Pool: The deposited ETH is automatically injected into the liquidity pool of the chosen meme coin (PEPE or PNDC), enhancing its market presence.

+Earn PPEPE Rewards: By participating in the mining process, miners immediately get PPEPE sent to their wallets.

+SDIV Airdrop: By participating in the mining process, miners are also eligible to opt-in for Stardust Dividends (SDIV) rewards, launch TBA.
+Benefits

+Supports and stabilizes meme coin markets within the Nebula ecosystem.

+Offers rewards in the form of PPEPE and SDIV aligning interests of miners with the platform's growth.

+---

 ## Staking Mechanisms

 ### LP Staking

 LP staking is vital for generating PrimordialPePe (PPEPE) in our ecosystem.
-Users can earn PrimordialPePe rewards by staking LP tokens, specifically PrimordialPePe LP tokens.
+Users can earn PrimordialPePe rewards by staking LP tokens, specifically any  LP tokens for the associated tokens integrated into Nebula.
 Another way to produce PrimordialPePe is by staking a PrimordialPlanet NFT.

 Locking LP tokens removes them from circulation, enhancing liquidity and security within the swap protocol providing a rug resistant trading ecosystem for any meme token our community chooses to support.

-PePe token holders are the first who can participate in LP staking to generate PrimordialPePe rewards, fostering community support and growth.
+PePe, SHIB, and SDIV token holders are among the first who can participate in LP staking to generate PrimordialPePe rewards, fostering community support and growth.

-Staking 1 $PEPE LP Token yields 100 PrimordialPePe daily.
-Staking 10 $PEPE LP Tokens results in 1,000 $PPEPE per day as a reward, and so on.
-Pond $PNDC  gets the same rates as PePe $PEPE as it is a unique token while each other meme token that gets integrated into our system will have unique emissions providing a balanced ecosystem.
-Meanwhile staking 1 $PPEPE LP Token yields 1,000 $PPEPE tokens daily and staking StarDustDividends LP Tokens yields 2,000$PPEPE daily per staked token
+Staking LP Token still earns $PPEPE daily, the actual calculation uses an incremental approach that increases slightly (starts at 0.05% and raises by this amount daily) each day up to day 100; after that, rewards remain capped at the day-100 rate(5%).
+Any partial day is measured by leftover seconds, ensuring more precise rewards.

 If a user wants to increase yields in a compounding effect for a single LP Staking pool, NFTs can boost these daily yields when locked alongside the pool.
 These boosts take the form of 2% for the first Generation, 10% for the second Generation (Primary LP/Vesting Booster), and 5% for the third Generation.
 Community voting will determine the inclusion of new MeMe tokens for LP staking rewards in PrimordialPePe.